mbailey/mbailey.github.io/docs/notes/software/git/aidock/README.md

 ## Overview

-AIdock is a safety protocol tool designed to protect sensitive project data before an AI coding assistant is allowed to interact with a file directory.
+AIdock is a safety protocol tool designed to protect sensitive project data before an AI coding ASSISTANT is allowed to interact with a file directory.

 1. **Preserve data integrity**: Ensure all necessary backups are in place
 1. **Ensure Confidentiality and Integrity of Sensitive Data**